-From the Himalayas comes B. jacquemontii, whose pure white trunk is free of dark markings.
-Their golden fall color is some of the latest in the season, from December to January.
+From the Himalayas comes this magnificent birch, whose pure white trunk is free of dark markings, unlike European white birch.
+Golden fall color arrives in December and is some of the latest in the season.